EddieJIV/osTicket-Ticket-Lifecycle-Examples/README.md

 - We can see that the ticket from Karen has come through, and we are going to analyze the issue for a more detailed categorization and further assignment of the ticket.
-- Again, a good place to start with this after initially analyzing the ticket and noticing that is is very ambiguous would be to contact Karen and essentially ask her what she exactly means by "many people cant use their adobe accounts".
+- Again, a good place to start with this after initially analyzing the ticket and noticing that it is very ambiguous would be to contact Karen and essentially ask her what she exactly means by "many people can't use their Adobe accounts".
-- From our conversation with Karen, its determined that "Many people" turned out to be Karen and oner other person, and that the Adobe software on their computer simply will not open/run.
+- From our conversation with Karen, it's determined that "Many people" turned out to be Karen and one other person, and that the Adobe software on their computer simply will not open/run.
-- After hearing this you politely ask Karen if she can restart her computer and try to re-open Adobe.
+- After hearing this, you politely ask Karen if she can restart her computer and try to re-open Adobe.
 She says to you that her and her department are about to go on lunch and will try when she returns.
-- In the meantime, we can now update out ticket properly with the actual context of the situation at hand.
+- In the meantime, we can now update our ticket properly with the actual context of the situation at hand.

 <img width="700" height="700" alt="overview" src="https://github.com/user-attachments/assets/59d25133-5d38-4b49-941a-8e9679803b82" />